flutter/flutter/packages/flutter_analysis_options/README.md

 ## analysis_options.yaml

-This contains all of the rules in `analysis_options_base.yaml`, plus additional rules that conform to the style guidelines for the Flutter repository.
+This imports all of the rules in `analysis_options_base.yaml`, plus additional rules that conform to the style guidelines for the Flutter repository.